srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Go supports errors as return values .
 A language like c++ have try catch block Go has three constructs for dealing with exceptions, they are panic defer and recover.A Panic is similar to an exception which can occur an runtime exception.
-        C++ exceptions can be handled in go from swig wrappers as follows()
+        C++ exceptions can be handled in go from swig wrappers as follows(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L16)

       * Go has its own documentation tool for generating documentation for the go code .
 Providing documentation for the classes each week that I work on particular week.
-        Most of the classes Require rewrapping to provide a simple interface.
+        Most of the classes Require rewrapping to provide a simple interface as SWIG generated interfaces for most of the classes is not that simple to use.

 First Month :
-  Week1 :
+  June 1st-6th  :
       * Support Iterators (Position,Posting,Term,Value)
       * Change all the function names which are to be exported to PascalCase.
          (Go uses Pascal Case when exporting functions from a package and camelCase for unexported functions.)